 A. Gas prices equate to about $6-7 a gallon in Iceland.
 They are standardized and don’t change much throughout the country.

 D. Highlands vs. Lowlands.
-Weather in the Highlands can be very volatile and with unmaintained roads it’s the more risky route.
-Be prepared for snow, rain, wine and potholes, no matter the time of year.
+Weather in the Highlands can be very volatile with unmaintained roads.
+It’s the more risky route.
+Be prepared for snow, rain, wind and potholes, no matter the time of year.

 E. To save money most bridges are built as one-land roads with pull outs for longer bridges.
 Slow down and look for headlights coming toward you.

 We rented from KuKu Campers!
-They were friendly knowledgable and local, so they helped us plan a great trip!
+They were friendly knowledgeable and local, so they helped us plan a great trip!
 Check them out here

 Don’t forget to share this, so you can be safe while driving or renting your next car for a road trip in Iceland!